You’ve heard that ‘teamwork makes the dream work.’ It might surprise you to learn that it took me some time to learn this lesson.

 - Build Connection and Collaboration.
 Remember that team conflict is natural and healthy if you’ve worked on building team trust, open communication and transparency.

 I am so proud to be a part of this publication and share this story.
 I believe it is a common dilemma for women in particular.
-For many of us, it was equal parts exciting and terrifying making the leap from individual team member to manager/supervisor/team leader.
+For many of us, it was equal parts exciting and terrifying making the leap from individual team member to manager/supervisor/team leader and.
 My hope is that my story will inspire other women in a similar situation.

 The Success University for Women book will be out next month.
 I’ll have more information on the release soon.